-This would mean that a user who's been watching a movie on their iPhone during their commute home could walk into their home and see that movie automatically begin playing on their television thanks to the Apple TV.
+Apple is set to unveil iOS 9 during WWDC 2015 in June, and with it we expect a new features that might compliment the new Apple TV.
+But iOS 8 already has several features that we imagine will come in handy if they can work in conjunction with the Apple TV, including Continuity, which would mean that a user who's been watching a movie on their iPhone during their commute could walk into their home and see that movie automatically begin playing on their television thanks to the Apple TV.

-Apple's new Homekit smart home platform could also be part of the next Apple TV.
+Apple's new Homekit smart home platform is also heavily rumoured to be part of the next Apple TV.
 It's designed to make use of connected home appliances such as lamps, locks and more for an easier and more seamless experience.
 Apple could use the Apple TV as a central hub for Homekit.
 Apple TV owners could say 'Hey, Siri, turn out the lights' while in the same room as the Apple TV, for example.

 We've got lots more speculation about the Apple TV over in our Apple TV rumour round up.

-There are also rumours about a fully-fledged Apple television, dubbed iTV.
-You can find out everything there is to know about the iTV here.
+There are also rumours about a fully-fledged Apple television, dubbed iTV, though those have recently been quashed, even by its biggest supporter Gene Munster.
+You can find out everything there is to know about the fabled iTV here.

 We'd love to know what you want from the next Apple TV.
 You can let us know in the comments section below or on Twitter.